Ptolemaic Indexing: Experimental Results

 \section{Experimental Results}

-Two sets of experiments have been performed to evaluate the usefulness of Ptolemy's inequality in distance indexing: The first set of experiments evaluate its filtering power (using pivot filtering), while the second evaluates its recall rates for non-\ptolemaic metrics, for uses in approximate search.
+Two sets of experiments have been performed to explore the potential usefulness of Ptolemy's inequality in distance indexing: The first set of experiments evaluate its filtering power (using pivot filtering), while the second evaluates its recall rates for non-Ptolemaic metrics, for possible use in approximate search.